 Cystic and Nodular Acne

 Nodules are larger bumps that are painful to the touch and develop deep within the skin.
 They feel firm when touched and they occur when the the bacteria within the pore spreads and infects the other follicles nearby.

 Cystic acne is actually quite similar to nodules as they are both lodged deep within the skin, although cystic acne tends to look like boils.
 Cystic acne is also extremely painful and can measure up to an inch or more in diameter.
 Unfortunately, this type of acne is the most severe and can take anywhere from weeks to months to go away.

 Since cystic and nodular acne are particularly sensitive, you’ll want to stick with oil cleansers that deep clean without much effort.
 You’ll also want to choose soothing formulas that calm any redness and irritation, which is typical with this form of acne.

 The Banila Co Clean It Zero cleanser is a classic for a reason.
 It quickly and effectively dissolves tough, waterproof makeup without much effort.
-The Banila Co Clean It Zero Purity puts in the same amount of work but without any sensitizing ingredients.
+The Banila Co Clean It Zero Purifying puts in the same amount of work but without any sensitizing ingredients.
 This particular version is made without artificial coloring, synthetic fragrance, alcohol, parabens, and mineral oil.
 This makes it perfect for sensitive and reactive skin.

 No matter what type of acne you have, there’s an oil cleanser that will work for you.
 If you’re hesitant, just give oil cleansing a chance at least once to see what kind of difference it can make!